FrancescaGrimaldi/cross-platform-app-dev/README.md

 # cross-platform-app-dev
-Assignments and final project of the Cross-Platform Applications Development for Mobile Devices - NTNU Fall 2023
+Assignments and final project of the Cross-Platform Applications Development for Mobile Devices course - NTNU Fall 2023